AlexBocken/mykb/docs/vimwiki.md

 let g:vimwiki_list = [{'path': '/PATH/TO/DIRECTORY/vimwiki', 'syntax': 'markdown', 'ext': '.md'}]
 ```
 Here you can also add several wikis.
-Assuming you want to have one wiki exclusively for coding related matters and an other one for every day related knowledge, add
+Assuming you want to have one wiki exclusively for coding related matters and another one for everyday related knowledge, add
 ```vim
 let g:vimwiki_list = [
 	\ {'path': '/PATH/wiki_code', 'syntax': 'markdown', 'ext': '.md'},